Shin, Fields named STAR Student and Teacher at Bremen High

 Previously reported this month, Haralson County High School senior Bayleigh Chandler was named HCHS’s 2023 STAR Student.
 She selected history teacher Ed Cole as her STAR Teacher.

-As their school system’s STAR honorees, Shin and Fields will be in competition for region and state STAR awards later this spring.
+As their school system’s STAR honorees, Shin from Bremen High and Chandler from Haralson County High will advance in competition for region and state STAR awards later this spring.

 Commented